Make the most of Gwapit with notification topics

 GROUPING NOTIFICATIONS WITH GWAPIT

-There are two ways to create groups on Gwapit.
-You can create a group from scratch, or create one from a notification.
+There are two ways to create topics on Gwapit.
+You can create a topic from scratch, or create one from a notification.
 Just follow the GIFs:

-You can also create groups with pre-set filters straight from the notifications themselves.
+You can also create topics with pre-set filters straight from the notifications themselves.
 To get started, go in the detailed view by clicking any notification on your feed; then click the

 Organize button that appears while hoovering any notification.

-Note: We kept it simple for the examples, but you can go crazy with your groups!
-You can merge several different apps or workspaces into one group.
+Note: We kept it simple for the examples, but you can go crazy with your topics!
+You can merge several different apps or workspaces into one topic.
 To go even further, you can use regular expressions while setting up your conditions.

 GRANULAR ALERTING CONTROL